PMS61/social-insights/README.md

-This is our submission for the Level Supermind Hackathon pre-assignment by Team felix!
 Introducing Social Insights, a powerful platform for social media performance analysis, developed using Langflow and DataStax Astra DB.

 A big shoutout to @HiteshCodeLab, @SakshamChoudharyOfficial, @LevelSuperMind, and @BeerBiceps for organizing such an incredible hackathon! 🔥

 We are also immensely grateful to @Langflow and @DataStax for their amazing tools that made this project possible.

-In this video, we will take you through:

-1️⃣ Problem Statement: Learn about the challenges we aimed to address through PostPulse.

-2️⃣ Langflow and AstraDB Integration: Discover how Langflow orchestrates data ingestion, processing, and seamless insights generation.

-3️⃣ Live Demo: Watch PostPulse in action as it delivers real-time insights for social media analytics.

 💡 Key Features: